Page Reviewed / Updated - Mar. 2016

-Social Security is very commonly used a source for covering the costs associated with long term, aging care.
+Social Security is commonly used a source for covering the costs associated with long term, aging care.
 So common, in fact, that almost all other benefit programs assume this income for their applicants.
 As seniors receive payment directly from the government, they or their loved ones are free to apply those dollars toward home care, adult day care or residential care.
-However the average amount of a Social Security check is approximately $1000, which is well short of the cost of long term care.
+However, the average amount of a Social Security check is approximately $1000, which is well short of the cost of long term care.
 This is especially true when one spouse of a married couple requires residential care and the other remains in their home.

 Social Security benefits are made as cash payments directly to the individual.
 There are no restrictions on how the payments can be spent.
-The average Social Security check for a widowed, unmarried or otherwise single retiree in 2016 is $1,341 / month and the maximum, in 2015, for an individual who begin collecting at full retirement age is $2,663 / month.
+The average Social Security check for a widowed, unmarried or otherwise single retiree in 2016 is $1,341 / month and the maximum for an individual who begin collecting at full retirement age is $2,639 / month.
 However, each individual receives a different amount depending on the amount and number of years paid into the system as well as the age at which they began to receive benefits.

 To begin receiving benefits can take between 1 - 3 months.
 Benefits start in the month following the month of entitlement.
 Entitlement means when an individual meets the minimum age requirement and completes the application.
 However, it can take up to 3 months to start receiving checks.